billyzkid/nodebug/README.md

 # nodebug

-This is a command-line utility that simplifies the process of debugging [node](https://github.com/joyent/node) scripts using [node-inspector](https://github.com/dannycoates/node-inspector).
+This is a node command line utility that simplifies the process of debugging [node](https://github.com/joyent/node) scripts using [node-inspector](https://github.com/dannycoates/node-inspector).

 ## Installation